Message from Headteacher

 At Great Chart Primary School we aim to provide a broad and balanced education for all the children within a happy, stimulating and healthy environment and we want each child to achieve the best he or she can.
 We have excellent teachers, teaching assistants, office staff and site managers who all work as a very close team.
 Our Governing Body plays an essential role in the development and success of the school.
 Parents work with us in partnership and we have a thriving Friends’ Association whose members work extremely hard to raise money and to provide a whole range of social events for parents and children.
 We have a strong sense of community.

 Our school has a strong tradition of celebrating achievement and encouraging children’s self-esteem.
-Our weekly Celebration Assemblies are used to formally celebrate and reward children’s achievements in class and outside of school.
-Children are also invited to my Headteacher’s tea party to celebrate their efforts in school and for following the school’s RESPECT ethos.
+Children are invited to my Headteacher’s tea party to celebrate their efforts in school and for following the school’s RESPECT ethos.
 Parents are welcome to join us in our sharing Assemblies throughout the year.

 Through our pastoral systems we promote the development of excellent relationships between pupils and the whole staff team.
 Citizenship is a very important aspect of our school life.
 The School Council represents pupil views and meets with the Headteacher, a Senior Teacher and a Governor regularly.
 Pupil voice is an important part of school life from EYFS to Y6.
 Children’s ideas for improving our school are discussed and acted upon.